-(a) at a time when there is no designated premises supervisor in respect of the premises licence, or
+(a) at a time when there is no designated premises supervisor in respect of the premises licence, or out, arrange or participate in any irresponsible promotions in relation to the premises.

 (b) at a time when the designated premises supervisor does not hold a personal licence or his personal licence is suspended.